 Across the world people are living longer.
-For the first time in history, there will soon be more adults aged over sixty-five years of age, compared to children aged five and younger.
 The science of ageing is called gerontology and when applied to oral health, this is called gerodontology.
 In these disciplines, adults over sixty-five years of age are often described as ‘older people’, whilst those over eighty-years of age are called the ‘oldest-old’.

 The average life expectancy in the United Kingdom has increased from seventy years of age to eighty years of age in the past sixty years.
 In developing countries, these changes are becoming very pronounced, with increases in life expectancy happening over much shorter timeframes than before.

 Figure 1: Percentage of world population over 65.
 Reproduced from UN world population prospect 2008.

 In Wales, the average age of the population is expected to increase by 2.5 years over the next twenty years.
 This will lead to 30% of the population being over sixty-five years of age.

 Gerontologists call this group of people over sixty-five years of age the ‘ageing population’.
 Ageing populations across the United Kingdom and Wales are characterised by falling birth rates and rising life expectancy.